etiennestuder/gradle-jooq-plugin/README.md

 ## Specifying the jOOQ version and edition

-This jOOQ plugin supports existing and future versions of jOOQ.
-It also supports the different jOOQ [editions](https://github.com/etiennestuder/gradle-jooq-plugin/blob/master/src/main/groovy/nu/studer/gradle/jooq/JooqEdition.java) like open source, pro, and trial.
-The plugin ensures that all your jOOQ dependencies declared explicitly and those pulled in transitively use the specified version and edition.
+Specify the version and [edition](https://github.com/etiennestuder/gradle-jooq-plugin/blob/master/src/main/groovy/nu/studer/gradle/jooq/JooqEdition.java) that should be applied to all jOOQ dependencies that are declared in your project either explicitly or pulled in transitively.

 Note that the `org.jooq:jooq` dependency of the specified version and edition is automatically added to the `implementation` configuration of the source set that matches the name of the declared jOOQ configuration.